-- NEW: Polls closed in presidential election amid low turnout
+- Polls closed in presidential election amid low turnout

-- NEW: Even an extra day of voting did not boost turnout
+- Even an extra day of voting did not boost turnout

 - Human Rights Watch says past crackdowns undermined elections

 - Both candidates' campaigns objected to another day of voting

 Polls finally closed in Egypt's presidential election Wednesday, and workers have started to count the ballots, according to Egyptian state media.

 An extra day of voting was added to boost turnout, but it may have done little, according to CNN crews who witnessed no lines at polling places throughout Cairo.

 The election, initially scheduled for Monday and Tuesday, pit former army chief Abdel Fattah al-Sisi against Hamdeen Sabahy.

 The election commission extended the voting saying people living far from where they are registered need to return to vote, the state-run Middle East News Agency reported.

 No numbers have been released, but the move came after TV hosts had openly criticized voters for not participating.